-One person will need a size 4 wrap to tie a ‘rucksack back carry’ for example, whereas another might need to use the next size up for that same carry.
+One person will need a size 4 wrap to tie a ‘rucksack back carry’ for example, whereas someone else with a bigger body or baby might need to use the next size up for that same carry.

-The trick is to decide what kind of carries you want to do, then figure out which length you’ll need.
+The trick is to decide what kind of carries you want to be able to tie, then figure out which length you’ll need to tie them.

 Generally people start out with a long wrap, but it is completely personal choice!